DaveY61/flask-mod-template/README.md

    - Determine your current version
    - Fetch available versions from the GitHub repository
    - Allow you to select the version to update to
-   - Attempt to merge the selected version with your local changes
+   - Attempt to your project from the selected template version

 The `fmt_update.py` script works by:
 - Creating a temporary branch with the selected update version